vikingeducation/prep_basics/test-yourself-answers.md

 To Clone a repo:

 Go to repo you would like to clone from Github. </br>
-Find the URL in the HTTPS field, next to "Download Zip" </br>
+Find the URL in the HTTPS field, next to Download Zip Button. </br>
-copy URL </br>
+Copy URL. </br>

 `git clone pasteURLHere`